-In this work, we have shown a new hybrid approach that can display 3-D objects with correct horizontal and compelling perspective from any view.
-Our new 3-D projector array generates autostereoscopic horizontal parallax with multiuser tracking for vertical parallax.
+In this work, we have shown a new hybrid approach that can display 3D objects with correct horizontal and compelling perspective from any view.
+Our new 3D projector array generates autostereoscopic horizontal parallax with multi-user tracking for vertical parallax.
 Our display produces full color, no horizontal latency, and a wide field of view that can accommodate a large number of viewers.
 Our system is reproducible with off-the-shelf projectors, screen materials, graphics cards, and video splitters.
-Unlike previous 3-D display techniques, we directly render MCOP images with varying horizontal and vertical parallax for every projector.
-Even though each user sees slices of multiple projectors, the perceived 3-D image is consistent and smooth from any vantage point.
-Without this method, users experience significant cross talk and geometric distortion particularly when multiple viewers are in close proximity.
-This rendering framework frees us to explore different projector configurations including front- and rear-mounted projector arrays and nonflat screens.
-We envisage that this will enable a range of new multiuser applications from live teleconferencing to immersive virtual scenes.
+Unlike previous 3D display techniques, we directly render MCOP images with varying horizontal and vertical parallax for every projector.
+Even though each user sees slices of multiple projectors, the perceived 3D image is consistent and smooth from any vantage point.
+Without this method, users experience significant cross-talk and geometric distortion particularly when multiple viewers are in close proximity.
+This rendering framework frees us to explore different projector configurations including front and rear-mounted projector arrays and and non-flat screens.
+We envisage that this will enable a range of new multi-user applications from live teleconferencing to immersive virtual scenes.